ARTISTRY FROM THE PAST

 Vogue

-Vogue jewelry was founded in 1936 and was not affiliated with the famous magazine of the same name.
+Vogue Jewelry Novelty Company was founded in 1936 and was not affiliated with the famous magazine of the same name.
 Vogue’s signature piece includes their high-quality crystal bead rope necklace that began production in 1950.
 Other sought-out pieces include the patriotic flag and figural pins that were produced in the 1940s.
-The founders decided to sell their interests in the company in 1962, but Vogue continued production until 1973, with their jewelry selling in the high-end store department store chain, I. Magnin.
+The founders decided to sell their interests in the company in 1963 to start Les Bernard, but Vogue continued production until 1973, with its jewelry selling in the high-end store department store chain, I. Magnin.

 Lawrence Vrba